Kosmoceratops: Description

 The epiossifications on the squamosal bones of Kosmoceratops became progressively larger towards the back of the neck frill.
 There were five well-developed epiossifications per side on the hind-margin of the frill: three forward-curved epiparietals (ep 1–3) on the parietal bone, one forward-curved epiparietosquamosal (esp) on the border between the parietal and squamosal bones, and one episquamosal (es1) on the squamosal bone that was directed to the side and downward.
 The forward-curving epiparietals had prominent sulci (grooves), and their bases were coalesced.
 With fifteen well-developed horns and horn-like structures, Kosmoceratops possessed the most ornate skull of any known dinosaurs; this included one nasal horncore, two postorbital horncores, two epijugals, and ten well-developed epiossifications at the back of the frill.
 The subadult specimen UMNH VP 16878 had the same number and patterns of epiossifications as the adult holotype, making it possible to distinguish the subadult growth stage of Kosmoceratops from that of Utahceratops.

+The epiossification numbering system presented above follows that used by Sampson and colleagues in 2010, but note that Fowler and Fowler proposed an alternate system in 2020, based on comparison with earlier Chasmosaurus species.
+Following this system, epiparietals 1-3 of Kosmoceratops were collectively a single, sideways expanded ep1, the epiparietosquamosal became epiparietal 2, and the episquamosal was epiparietal 3.
+The epiossification numbers of Vagaceratops were similarly revised.